json-api/json-api/format/index.md

 * A string, which represents a URL for the related resource(s) (a "related resource URL").
 When fetched, it returns the related resource object(s) as the response's primary data.
-For example, a `post`'s `comments` could specify a URL that returns a list of comment resource objects when retrieved through a `GET` request.
+For example, an `article`'s `comments` could specify a URL that returns a list of comment resource objects when retrieved through a `GET` request.
 A related resource URL **SHOULD** remain constant even when the resource(s) it represents mutate.